viperleed/viperleed/doc/content/hardware/erleed_modifications.rst

 Carefully punch a hole in the backplate of the chassis in the desired location.
 This may require removing the power plug and screen connector from the backplate.
-Then, place the new high-voltage coaxial connector, solder the connection wire to it and place a shrink tube over he solder spot.
+Then, place the new SHV connector, solder the connection wire to it and place a shrink tube over he solder spot.
 Secure the coaxial connector in place by tightening the nut that came with it on the inside of the backplate.

 Finally, re-attach the power and screen plugs if you had to remove them.